SHIN SPLINTS

-SHIN SPLINTS can be extremely painful, so much so that you may have to use crutches if you want to go for a walk around town.
-Mostly it's just a real nuisance.
+Shin splints can be so extremely painful that you may have to use crutches if you want to go for a walk around the town; but for the majority it's just a real nuisance.

-The pain is experienced in the inner (medial) shin by serious and casual athletes alike but also dancers, and even those who simply love to enjoy a bit of regular aerobic sport.
-It can be so severe that the sufferer can barely walk due to the pain.
+The pain is experienced in the inner, lower leg by serious and casual athletes alike but also by dancers, and even those who simply love to enjoy a bit of regular aerobic sport.
+It can be so severe that the sufferer can barely walk due to the agony.

-Mostly it’s a ‘self-limiting’ condition.
+Mostly it’s a self limiting condition, meaning it'll get better of its own accord with no treatment.
 Exercise hurts, so you stop exercising and the pain goes away.
 But that’s not an option for the serious athlete and those hooked on aerobics.
-Thus the condition may becomes chronic and debilitating.
+Then the condition may become chronic and very debilitating.

 "In thigh-high yellow leather boots